As of June 1, 2020, this post will only be updated if there are major changes and/or notifications that will affect Amazon sellers.

 However, these changes are temporary.

-Amazon stated that the freeze on receiving non-essential goods will only last until April 5.
+Amazon stated that the freeze on receiving non-essential goods would only last until April 5.
 And sellers whose products are already in Amazon’s fulfillment centers — or are on the way to the fulfillment centers — will still have their products enter the supply chain.

 Currently, there are no restrictions for merchants who fulfill their own products (FBM).
 Therefore, it is still possible for sellers who currently sell via FBA to make sales and ship their goods to customers themselves.